 Before you start collecting coins on behalf of your kids, you should take a moment to consider a couple of points.
 First of all, like all investments, collecting coins costs money, so you need to determine how much you can afford to spend each year on coins.
 Second, you must decide what the ultimate goal of this collection is.
 Are these coins meant to help put the child through college, or are they just meant to be a nice gift that hopefully has some greater future value?
 Is this coin collection meant as a monetary investment to be cashed in someday, or do you mean for the coins to become family heirlooms which will be passed down through the years?
 Or perhaps your hope is that the child will take up the coin collecting hobby someday.
 Depending on what your collecting goals are, and what your budget is, you'll want to buy different types of coins.

 Starting a Coin Collection on a Tiny Budget

-The typical coin gifts of this type are the national mint sets, such as the U.S. Mint's annual uncirculated coins set, or the annual proof set.
-These sets typically cost less than $25 for the uncirculated sets and less than $40 for proof.
-Fancier silver proof sets run $50 and up.
+The typical coin gifts of this type are mint sets, such as the U.S. Mint's annual uncirculated coins set, or the annual proof set.
+These sets typically cost less than $25 for the uncirculated sets and approximately $50 for a non-silver proof set.

 Motivating a Child to Start a Coin Collection